 Bachelor in Anthropology, Universidad de Los Andes, Bogotá, Colombia

 Carlos Estrada-Grajales is a digital ethnographer, critical urbanism researcher and PhD candidate with the Urban Informatics Research Lab.
 Through his work, he is also affiliated with the QUT Design Lab and the Digital Media Research Centre (DMRC).
 His background is in Urban Anthropology, Cultural Studies, and Political Science and History.
-He received his Bachelor and Certificate from the University of Los Andes, and the Pontifical Xaverian University in Bogotá, Colombia.
+He received his Bachelor and Certificate from the University of Los Andes, and the Pontifical Xaverian University in Bogota, Colombia.

-- Urban cultures
+- Urban cultures,

-- Digital ethnography
+- Digital ethnography,

-- City-making and civic engagement
+- City-making and civic engagement,

-- Activism and social movements
+- Activism and social movements,

-- Critical urban theories
+- Critical urban theories,

-Carlos explores how current forms of consultation and decision-making, often regulated by government institutions and highly influenced by private corporations, are challenged and reshaped by urban residents engaged in conversations about cities alternative futures.
-Specifically, it seeks to critically analyse how urban residents co-create urban imaginaries as a strategy to convey ideas and principles for designing their desired city.
-The dissertation is composed of three interrelated case studies, each of which provides the opportunity of examining how urban residents produce different imaginaries in both digitally-mediated and vis-a-vis scenarios.
-In order to collect and analyse data, a combination of traditional and experimental ethnographic methods have been deployed, including participant observations, geo-tracking exercises, and social media and artistic exhibitions content analysis.
+Carlos explores how current forms of consultation and decision-making, often regulated by institutions (government and private), can be challenged and reshaped by urban residents engaged in conversations about alternative futures for the city.
+Specifically, Carlos analyses how urban residents co-create urban imaginaries as a strategy to identify the various narrative forms used to convey their desired future for Brisbane.
+His dissertation is composed of three interrelated case studies, each of which provides the opportunity of examining how urban residents produce different imaginaries in both digitally mediated and physical scenarios.
+In order to collect and analyse data, Carlos has deployed a combination of traditional and experimental ethnographic methods, including participant observations, geo-tracking exercises, and social media and artistic exhibitions content analysis.